 There comes the point in your life where you think: enough is enough.
 With marriage, the same principles apply.
 For whatever reason triggered your decision for divorce, you’ve probably also asked yourself—‘Will this affect my child?
 Should we continue to be together for the sake of our children?’
 Thoughts such as these may cause feelings of anxiety and worry in you.
 You want what’s best for your family, even if you sacrifice your feelings along the way.

 The days that follow a divorce is always rough.
 The magnitude of the event is just sinking in, your children adjusting to the reality of their parents no longer sharing a single roof.
 The cold atmosphere, tense situations, and the mood within your house are overall gloomy.
 It is perfectly normal.
 Going through a divorce isn’t a simple phenomenon.
 Everyone in the family is affected and involved.
 It’s naturally going to take some adjustments.
+“Divorce creates emotional turmoil for the entire family, but for kids, the situation can be quite scary, confusing, and frustrating,” says Amy Morin, LCSW.
 But after a month or so, you notice that your children still feel hesitant to talk to you.
 You realize something has changed.
 They might be distracted or sad all the time.
 What should you do?

 Signs Your Child May Need A Therapist

 Following a divorce, your child may feel lonely, a sense of loss, fearful and anxious, angry, rejected and even insecure.
+“Unfortunately, many kids will experience divorce as traumatic in part due to the parents’ fighting, blaming each other, while the kids are in the middle,” according to Michelle Farris, LMFT.
 How can you determine which symptoms are out of the norm and require special attention from a therapist?
 Here are some signs that tell you if your child needs therapy, or not: